Sarohia94/Project-1-skinfirst/README.md

   ![Issue with the hover effect causing all social media icons to react when switching between them](docs/testing/issues/hovereffectissue.gif)
 * Final issues raised following the end project meeting with my mentor:
   1. Mentor [Chris Quinn](https://github.com/10xOXR) suggested that a Favicon icon would be a nice addition to the webpage.
 This was applied by creating the design and following the instructions from [Favicon.io](https://favicon.io/favicon-generator/) website.
+  2. My mentor suggested applying a background colour to the morning and night routine.
+This was to provide some contrast as white on white can look quite sharp to the eyes in terms of user experience.
+  3. My mentor advised that the deployment section should follow after the testing section on the README so this was amended.
+He also suggested including instructions on local development as it will help as I progress through the course.
+  4. My mentor advised it would be a nice addition to add evidence of my manual testing.

 ### W3C Validator
 No issues with the HTML pages or CSS: